-This is the time of the year where companies who rely heavily on seasonal trading peaks, like e-retailers or those in the material goods and hospitality industries, must scale their business processes to accommodate for an increase in traffic, sales or customer engagements.
-For most businesses, the 8 – 12 week period around the end-of-year holidays generate a return that is equal to (or close to) what they generate for the rest of their financial year.
-It also dictates their goal-setting and KPI’s for the following year.
+This is the time of the year when companies who rely heavily on seasonal trading peaks, like e-retailers or those in the material goods and hospitality industries, must scale their business processes to accommodate for an increase in traffic, sales, or customer engagements.
+For most businesses, the 8 – 12 week period around the end-of-year holidays generates a return that is equal to (or close to) what they generate for the rest of their financial year.
+It also dictates their goal-setting and KPIs for the following year.
 Amazon, for instance, just did an exhaustive employment drive to fill 150,000 positions in the US to bolster its operations network for the 2022 holiday season.

 Of course, season here does not refer exclusively to end-of-year holidays or BF/CM.
 Rapid expansion, specific public holidays or investment growth phases form part of the discussion here.
 UrbanStems, a modern floral gifting company with an added Uber-esque flower delivery service, went through a notable learning curve on Valentine’s Day, which happens to be one of their most rewarding days of the year.
 While it is inevitable that problems will arise during any spike in trade, a well-executed ramp-up strategy can limit exposure when the best laid plans go awry.

 A merry problem of an unhappy customer

 We’ve partnered with clients during different phases of seasonal trade preparations.
 In the process, we encountered numerous aspects or problem areas that are often overlooked in the early stages.
 Here are three of the more common seasonal issues: